fajieyuan/SIGIR2020_peterrec/README.md

 ```

 #  Hiring

-If you want to work with Dr. Yuan Fajie https://fajieyuan.github.io/, Please contact him by email yuanfajie@westlake.edu.cn.
+If you want to work with Fajie https://fajieyuan.github.io/, Please contact him by email yuanfajie@westlake.edu.cn.
 His lab is now recruiting visiting students, interns, research assistants, posdocs (Chinese yuan: 450,000-550,000 per year), and research scientists.
-You can also contact him if you want to  pursue Phd degree at Westlake University.
+You can also contact him if you want to  pursue a Phd degree at Westlake University.
-Feel free to talk to him (by weichat: wuxiangwangyuan) if you have ideas or papers for collaboration.
+Please feel free to talk to him (by weichat: wuxiangwangyuan) if you have ideas or papers for collaboration.
 He is open to various collaborations.